-Saudi king's son Mohammed bin Salman is new crown prince - BBC News
+Saudi king ousts nephew for son

 Experts say the second reshuffle has reduced uncertainty over the line of succession, and means the king has averted a potential power struggle between his son and his nephew.

-The decree promoting Mohammed bin Salman includes a clause preventing him from appointing one of his sons as his heir.
+The decree promoting Mohammed bin Salman includes a clause preventing him from appointing one of his own sons as his heir.

 Why does Saudi Arabia matter?

-It's the most influential Arab country - and a key ally of Western powers including the US and the UK.
+It is the most influential Arab country - and a key ally of Western powers including the US and the UK.

-The kingdom is also the world's leading oil producer - and the Saudi royal family is thought to be one of the richest ruling families in the world.
+The kingdom is also the world's second largest oil producer - and the Saudi royal family is thought to be one of the richest ruling families in the world.

-It's guardian of the two most holy sites in Islam, and regards itself as leader of the Sunni community worldwide.
+It is guardian of the two most holy sites in Islam, and regards itself as leader of the Sunni community worldwide.

 The kingdom is a key player in Sunni attempts to block Shia Iranian influence in the Middle East.